 Deported from Thai prison to the US for drug dealing

-Subsequently deported to the US to serve a 57 month sentence, he was fortunate that his mother Lyn and family organised a through crowd funding the money to have him transported to an Australian prison where he completed his sentence.
-He described the US prison as being surprisingly harsher that he had expected.
+Subsequently deported to the US to serve a 57-month sentence, he was fortunate that his mother Lyn and family organised a through crowdfunding the money to have him transported to an Australian prison where he completed his sentence.
+He described the US prison as being surprisingly harsher than he had expected.

-Released from prison serving 22 years in Thailand, the US and Australia
+Released from prison after serving 22 years in Thailand, the US and Australia

 Bestselling books on Thai prisons very popular but is it that bad?

-There are many bestselling books written about the harsh and inhuman conditions of Thai jails and the perils that await any foreigner unlucky enough to be lodged in their precincts.
+There are many bestselling books written about the harsh and inhumane conditions of Thai jails and the perils that await any foreigner unlucky enough to be lodged in their precincts.

-However there is some debate as to whether such accounts are exaggerated.
+However, there is some debate as to whether such accounts are exaggerated.
 For one, there are different types of Thai jails.
-A recent account from a low security Thai prison in Samui showed a band of foreigners getting by quite well by sticking together and crucially with financial support from relatives on the outside.
-One UK man incarcerated for fraud was filmed making jokes and revealed that he had used the sojourn to learn the art of palmistry which he discovered he had talent for and was looking forward to pursuing this as a profession once released.
+A recent account from a low-security Thai prison in Samui showed a band of foreigners getting by quite well by sticking together and crucially with financial support from relatives on the outside.
+One UK man incarcerated for fraud was filmed making jokes and revealed that he had used the sojourn to learn the art of palmistry which he discovered he had a talent for and was looking forward to pursuing this as a profession once released.